 Travel industry dynamics continue to evolve.
-Lengthy security procedures and transportation delays have led to earlier arrival times and increased passenger dwell time, with dwell times in medium and large U.S. airports averaging 66 and 75 minutes, respectively, according to the 2016 Airport Council International-North America ("ACI-NA") Concessions Benchmarking Survey.
+Lengthy security procedures and transportation delays have led to earlier airport arrival times and increased passenger dwell time, with medium and large U.S. airports averaging approximately 90 minute dwell times, according to the 2017 Airport Council International-North America ("ACI-NA") Concessions Benchmarking Survey.
 Additionally, airlines have eliminated many complementary services, such as in-flight meals, headphones and other amenities to reduce costs.
 Further, travelers have demonstrated a willingness to spend more at airports when presented with better quality products, convenience and a greater product selection.
-Finally, airports often offer fewer shopping alternatives compared to the traditional channel, including limited competition from Internet retailers, which leads to necessity and impulse-driven purchases being made from available airport retailers.